-“If you are not in direct control of the firearm, it needs to be locked away.
-On top of a shelf or under a sofa doesn't count.
+“If you are not in direct control of the firearm, it needs to be locked away," says Mark Luell of Growing Up Guns.
+"On top of a shelf or under a sofa doesn't count.
 Think your child doesn't know it's there and can't reach it?
-Think again," says Luell.
-And no, "it's expensive to lock them" isn't an excuse; this combination gun vault is just $25.
+Think again."
+Always store any ammunition separate from any guns — and the "expense" of locking guns away isn't an excuse; you can pick up a combination gun vault for $30.

 And you'll see personalized content just for you whenever you click the My Feed .